-Size: Up to 25 feet, slightly smaller than Blue Paloverde.
+Size: Generally about 16 feet (4.9 m), rarely 25 feet (7.6 m), slightly smaller than Blue Paloverde.

 Flowering Season: April and May.

-Elevation: Below 4,000 feet.
+Elevation: Below 4,000 feet (1,219 m).

 Recorded Range: Although common where found, Yellow Paloverde is relatively rare in the United States where it occurs only in Arizona and California.
-In Arizona it is found primarily in the central and west half of the state and in California it is uncommon in San Bernadino County.
+In Arizona it is found primarily in the central and west half of the state and in California it is an uncommon plant in San Bernadino County.